 - Anger snatches away the wisdom of man

-- Anger is burning coal
+- Anger is burning coal and destructive fire

 - Anger ups your stroke risk